dasa-health/jenkins_exporter/README.md

 * Automatically Recovering All Jenkins Type Pipeline as Code Jobs
 * Removing environment variables JENKINS_JOBS_SEPARATOR and JENKINS_JOBS
+* Standardizing the name and value of fields from milliseconds to seconds

 ### 1.0.0 (05.10.2018)